whatisnuclear/website/reactor_history.md

 reactor project.
 The reactor was expected to reach temperatures of 2400 °F.

-Los Alamos studied the TURRET reactor concept, which was a rotating cylindrical core mounted on a axis.
+Los Alamos studied the TURRET reactor concept, which was a rotating cylindrical core mounted on an axis.
 Helium coolant entered on the axis and exited through radial holes drilled between the axis and the periphery.

 A helium-cooled, graphite-moderated, highly-enriched uranium fueled reactor called the